Why are we taking the guesswork out of insurance, and what does this mean for you?

 Unfortunately, this isn’t the case.
 For example, some insurance companies don’t allow coverage for deep cleanings until the patient’s periodontal disease has progressed to the point of bone loss.
-Why not be proactive in preventing dental disease that affects your overall health?
+So why not be proactive in preventing dental disease that affects your overall health?

 Other plans will limit how often a single tooth can be filled—anywhere from two to three years!
-If we place a filling for you and 18 months later you break the filling or develop new decay, that type of plan will not cover another filling on your tooth for another six months.
+So, for example, if we place a filling for you and 18 months later, you break the filling or develop new decay, that type of plan will not cover another filling on your tooth for another six months.
 By that time, your tooth could become painful or infected or break off even more and require a root canal and a crown—procedures that will cost even more.

-Fact 4: Insurance companies often “down-code” or apply an “alternate benefit” to procedures in order to pay less.
+Fact 4: Insurance companies often “down-code” or apply an “alternate benefit” to procedures to pay less.